jarql/jarql.github.io/index.md

 ---

 # JARQL: SPARQL for JSON
-Jarql is a tool, inspired by [Tarql](https://tarql.github.io/), for converting JSON to RDF using SPARQL 1.1 syntax, mostly using construct queries.
+Jarql is a tool, inspired by [Tarql](https://tarql.github.io/), for converting JSON to RDF using SPARQL 1.1 syntax, using construct queries.

 ## Introduction
-JARQL reads a JSON file from input and converts it in a *raw graph* using the Jarql ontology (`jarql: <http://jarql.com/>`).
-The idea is to convert the JSON in a graph on which you can `CONSTRUCT` SPARQL queries to create the RDF graph that you want.
+JARQL reads a JSON file from input and converts it in a *raw graph* using the Jarql namespace (`jarql: <http://jarql.com/>`).
+The idea is to convert the JSON in a graph on which you can apply SPARQL `CONSTRUCT` queries to create the RDF graph that you want.

 ### How it works
-The root of the JSON file is identified by `jarql:root` and each field becomes an attribute of the same ontology.
+The root of the JSON file is identified by `jarql:root` and each key becomes a property of the same namespace.
-For example the field `name` becomes `jarql:name`.
+For example the key `name` becomes `jarql:name`.
 So a minimal example like:

 ```json
 { "fieldName": "fieldValue" }